 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the School to share your data.
 Where the School outsources data to a third party processor, the same data protection standards that Saint Aidan's Church of England High School upholds are imposed on the processor.

 We routinely share student information with:

 - Schools that the students attend after leaving us.

 - Our local authority.

-- The Department for Education (DfE).
+- The Department for Education (DfE) see appendix 1

 - Examination boards.

 - Child welfare services.

+- Medical Professionals (e.g. School Nurse)